Tourism and Recreation – Bachelor's degree

 Language of studies:

 The Tourism and Recreation programme is popular due to the career development prospects it offers its graduates.
-Working in the tourism and recreation industry means combining an interesting job and personal growth.
-It also means bearing responsibility for all those who decide to use the services of travel agencies, hotels, restaurants, fitness clubs, or conference organizers, expecting a professional and satisfying experience.
+A career in the tourism and recreation industry combines an interesting occupation with personal development.
+It also means responsibility for people who decide to use the services of a travel agency, hotel, restaurant, fitness club or congress organizer and who expect professional organization and satisfaction from cooperation and provided services.

 The aim of the studies is to provide practical knowledge and the skills necessary, within the activities of enterprises in the broadly understood tourism industry.
 You will also acquire the necessary knowledge in the fields of marketing, law, human resources management, and other areas relevant to work in tourism, hospitality, and recreation.
 In addition, you will get acquainted with the latest information technologies and issues, within the fields of intercultural relations and human impact on the environment.
 You will complete the theory with practice.
 Check the section “Professional internships”, and discover what career opportunities are waiting for you during your studies!